Frequently Asked Questions (FAQ’s)

 • Yes.
 Award recipients will be sent a 1099 tax form for the award.
 Project budgets can reflect this.
 Please get in touch with a tax advisor for recommendations.
 In addition, Sinew Fund will host a webinar presented by a tax professional.
 All award recipients will be encouraged to attend.

-• Yes, we will respond to all applicants on September 20th, 2023, whether they are selected for funding.
+• Yes, we will respond to all applicants by the end of September 2024, whether they are selected for funding.

 • Funded projects need to be completing within one year of the award.
 During implementation, if a project is taking longer, the project lead is encouraged to reach out to Sinew Fund.